How the Band Pulled Together to Say Goodbye on ‘Jubilation’

-Released on Sept.
-15, 1998, ‘Jubilation’ got underway, in the fashion of the Band's debut, with a moment of complex melancholy.
-But Rick Danko's vocal on ‘Book Faded Brown’ heralded the end of things – not the beginning.
+Jubilation got underway, in the fashion of the Band's debut, with a moment of complex melancholy.
+But Rick Danko's vocal on "Book Faded Brown" heralded the end of things – not the beginning.

-The effect (even if the Band had been expanded to six principal players by then, along with several other friends and family) was to reaffirm the group’s original stature as forefathers of the Americana movement.
-As Helm struck out for a distant horizon, unbowed, on tracks like ‘Don't Wait,’ it seemed (wrongly, of course) like everything was still in front of the Band.
+The effect was to reaffirm the group's original stature as forefathers of the Americana movement, even if the Band had been expanded to six principal players by then, along with several other friends and family.
+As an unbowed Helm struck out for a distant horizon on tracks like "Don't Wait," it seemed (wrongly, of course) like everything was still in front of the Band.

 Danko had, to this point, played lesser roles in the making the Band's recent projects, perhaps owing in part to his concurrent role in the multi-national trio Danko/Fjeld/Andersen.
-Whatever had previously distracted him, and in spite of what would be a shockingly early death in December 1999, Danko is a dominant force throughout ‘Jubilation.’
-His bass – bolstered by a switch from electric to a thumping stand up – leaps to the fore, he shares named co-writing credits on three songs (‘High Cotton,’ ‘If I Should Fail,’ ‘Spirit of the Dance’), and he made important contributions to a number of others.
+Whatever had previously distracted him, and in spite of what would be a shockingly early death in December 1999, Danko is a dominant force throughout Jubilation.
+His bass – bolstered by a switch from electric to a thumping stand up – leaps to the fore, he shares named co-writing credits on three songs ("High Cotton," "If I Should Fail" and "Spirit of the Dance"), and he made important contributions to a number of others.

 Listen to the Band Perform 'Book Faded Brown'

 Helm had lost much of the vocal power that once defined standout moments like "The Night They Drove Old Dixie Down" and "The Weight," owing to his on-going struggles with throat cancer.
 But he still sings with a remarkable amount of passion, he co-wrote six songs here, and his raucous take on Allen Toussaint's "You See Me" hints at a Grammy-winning solo third-act still to come.